 Digital Health @ HSL

-The Health Sciences Library and Research Hub provides digital health services to the UNC community to support innovative research, education, and clinical care.
+The Health Sciences Library provides digital health services to the UNC community to support innovative research, education, and clinical care.
 We support the use of hardware, software, and data to improve health.
-Our work in digital health is strongly connected to the Carolina Digital Health Research Initiative (CaDHRI), which is a partnership with UNC Health Care/School of Medicine’s Center for Health Innovation.
+The Health Sciences Library gratefully acknowledges a 2016 Innovation Award from UNC’s Center for Health Innovation, which supported our initial pilot work via the Carolina Digital Health Research Initiative (CaDHRI) in digital health.

 We offer consultations with researchers, faculty, and staff who are interested in using apps or devices in their work.
 If you’d like to set up a meeting, please email email@example.com.

 Throughout the year we hold a series of events and workshops related to digital health.
 You can learn about upcoming events by joining the Digital Health @ HSL listserv.
 Also, check out our list of past events and the Digital Health YouTube playlist for videos of past digital health speakers.
 View our biweekly newsletter.